andyly25/TopBRec/tasks.md

 - change book preview to amazon page
 - make links that says amazon if it leads to amazon
 - easy to use, no bugs
+- add more genres
+  - hardcover fiction (default), hardcover nonfiction, young adult hardcover
+    - some more: Business, science, sports and fitness